technofocus-pte/agntcAIaccdepth/Day 2/Day-2-Azure-AI-Agents/lab-1.md

     ![](./media/ag50.png)

 1. Later Open the **Lab 1 - Project Setup.ipynb** file.
-The **Lab 1 - Project Setup.ipynb** notebook guides you through setting up an AI Project in Azure AI Foundry, deploying an LLM and embedding models, and configuring VS Code connectivity.
+The **Lab 1 - Project Setup.ipynb** notebook guides you through setting up an AI Project in Microsoft Foundry, deploying an LLM and embedding models, and configuring VS Code connectivity.
 It also includes a simple Chat Completion API call to verify the setup.
 Running this notebook ensures that your environment is correctly configured for developing AI-powered applications.

     ![](./media/ag61.png)